Ridlsan/iqtoolkit/docs/blog/building-part-05.md

-I went ahead and defined my own DbExpressionType enum that ëextendsí the base ExpressionType enum by picking a sufficiently large starting value to not collide with the other definitions.
+I went ahead and defined my own DbExpressionType enum that ‚Äòextends‚Äô the base ExpressionType enum by picking a sufficiently large starting value to not collide with the other definitions.
 If there was such a way as to derive from an enum I would have done that, but this will work as long as I am diligent.